-1.40 Consequences of Violation of Regulations by UA
+1.40 Consequences of Violation of Regulations by UArizona

-UA recognizes that failure to comply with this manual may be cause for the revocation or restriction of the UA's recognition by other organizations, and possibly jeopardize recognition as meeting the OSHA Scientific Diving Exemption.
+UArizona recognizes that failure to comply with this manual may be cause for the revocation or restriction of UArizona's recognition by other organizations, and possibly jeopardize recognition as meeting the OSHA Scientific Diving Exemption.

-1.50 Record Keeping Requirements
+1.50 Recordkeeping Requirements

-The DCB should maintain records for all personnel engaged in each project or program.
-The file should include evidence of diver qualifications, dive record/log sheets, fitness to dive records, reports of disciplinary actions, and other pertinent information deemed necessary.
+All personnel engaged in each project or program shall have a file on record with the DCB.
+The file shall include diver qualifications, dive record/log sheets, fitness to dive records, reports of disciplinary actions, and other pertinent information deemed necessary.

-Health & Safety Plans (HASPs), Dive plans, Activity Hazard Analyses (AHAs), and any related documents supporting the work should additionally be maintained.
+Health & Safety Plans (HASPs), Dive plans, Activity Hazard Analyses (AHAs), equipment service records, and any other related documents supporting the work shall also be kept on record with the DCB.

-The DSO will be responsible for actively maintaining the program files.
+The DSO is responsible for actively maintaining these program files.